Kudos Grants in Aid

-Kevin Lee Fellowship (Fundraising)
+Kevin Lee Teaching Fellowship

-Kevin Lee Postdoctoral Fellowship at the University of Sydney
+Lector in Ancient Greek at the University of Sydney

 The Kevin Lee Lectureship

-The Kudos Foundation has already supported a lectureship in Classics at the University of Sydney over the period 2004-2006, named the Kevin Lee Lectureship, in memory of Professor Kevin H Lee, a great teacher and scholar, and a driving force in the establishment of the Kudos Foundation.
+The Kudos Foundation supported a lectureship in Classics at the University of Sydney over the period 2004-2006, named the Kevin Lee Lectureship, in memory of Professor Kevin H. Lee, a great teacher and scholar, and a driving force in the establishment of the Kudos Foundation.
 The appointment of Dr Emma Gee as the first Kevin Lee Lecturer was a huge success.
 A graduate of Sydney University who returned to Australia in 2003 after an outstanding early career in the UK, she took her doctorate from Cambridge in 1998, and this won the prestigious Hare Prize for the best Ph.D. in its year, as well as a position at the University of Exeter.
 Her first book – Ovid, Aratus and Augustus – Astronomy in Ovid’s ‘Fasti’ – was very well received.
 She showed enormous energy and commitment in all aspects of her post as Kevin Lee Lecturer.
 A highly effective teacher of both Latin and Greek, she initiated several important access initiatives with NSW schools and maintained a high international profile in research.
 It is a testament to the success of the Kevin Lee Lectureship that Dr Gee went on to take up a permanent post at the University of St Andrews in the UK.

 The Kevin Lee Postdoctoral Fellowship at the University of Sydney

 Kudos built on the success of the Kevin Lee Lectureship by supporting a rising young scholar, Dr Sebastiana Nervegna, as Kevin Lee Fellow.